hazer-hazer/Jacy-Dev-Book/ideas/types-as-first-class-citizens.md

 At first, I thought it would be nice if we could use `type` for declaring not only aliases to types but also use them in the way as type variables.
 Types are items, all items are forwardly declared, that is, if some type is declared in a scope, it can be used before it actually appears in the code.
-Example:
+Example.
 ```rust
 func foo {
     let a: MyType = 123;